Paper Towns (film): Filming

 Although the novel is set primarily in Orlando, Florida, North Carolina's tax incentives for filmmakers made it the affordable choice for principal photography according to Green.
 The crew was encouraged to finish filming before December 31, 2014, the date when certain tax incentives would expire.

-Filming began on November 3, 2014, in and around Charlotte, North Carolina and concluded on December 19, 2014.
+Filming began on November 3, 2014, in and around Charlotte, North Carolina, as well as partially in Downtown Orlando and concluded on December 19, 2014.
 On November 17–18, filming was due to take place at the Mooresville Arts Depot in Mooresville, North Carolina but due to weather conditions the schedule was moved to November 18–19, when the film was shot on location both days.
 Production was set to be moved to Wilmington, North Carolina on December 2 to film the high school scenes with extras, but the venue was changed and filming took place in Cabarrus County, North Carolina outside of Charlotte instead.
 Between December 2 through 8, the crew filmed at Central Cabarrus High School in Concord, North Carolina, which was transformed into "Jefferson Park High School".
 Cast members were dressed for warm weather even though it was cold.